 Using a PEO can be a great way to grow and run a business.
 For one thing, PEO clients are able to pool together to get access to group health insurance plans for much lower rates than individual plans.
 By offering the same benefits as large employers, these small to mid-size businesses can compete for top talent.

-Also, because PEO’s give their customers access to experienced HR professionals, they can help businesses stay compliant with ever-changing federal, state, and local labor laws and ensure businesses pay and file their payroll taxes on time.
+Also, because PEOs give their customers access to experienced HR professionals, they can help businesses stay compliant with ever-changing federal, state, and local labor laws and ensure businesses pay and file their payroll taxes on time.
 The financial penalties of businesses that fail to stay compliant or slip even once can be ruinous.

 How We Chose the Best PEO Services

-We looked at over a dozen PEO service providers as part of this review.
+We looked at more than a dozen PEO service providers as part of this review.
 We looked for companies that offer a full suite of HR services in a way that’s easy for both employees and employers to use.
 We also made sure to find providers that offer on-demand or dedicated support from flesh-and-blood HR consultants.
 Having an HR professional just a phone call or chat away can be invaluable for a business dealing with a tricky HR question.

 Finally, we wanted to highlight providers that were best suited for companies at different stages, from startups to those scaling quickly as well as franchisees who need to get their employees up to speed and onboarded quickly.
-We were then able to identify the best PEO services to help businesses grow and thrive.
+We then were able to identify the best PEO services to help businesses grow and thrive.